 Asensus Surgical Announces St. Bernhard Hospital in Germany to Initiate Senhance Surgery Program

-System to be Utilized by the Oncology-Focused Clinic for General and Visceral Surgery

-/EIN News/ -- RESEARCH TRIANGLE PARK, N.C., Sept.
-28, 2022 (GLOBE NEWSWIRE) -- Asensus Surgical, Inc. (NYSE American: ASXC), a medical device company that is digitizing the interface between the surgeon and the patient to pioneer a new era of Performance-Guided Surgery™, today announced the Clinic for General and Visceral Surgery at the St. Bernhard Hospital in Kamp-Lintfort, Germany has entered into an agreement to lease and utilize a Senhance® Surgical System.
+RESEARCH TRIANGLE PARK, N.C., Sept.
+28, 2022 (GLOBE NEWSWIRE) -- Asensus Surgical, Inc. ASXC, a medical device company that is digitizing the interface between the surgeon and the patient to pioneer a new era of Performance-Guided Surgery™, today announced the Clinic for General and Visceral Surgery at the St. Bernhard Hospital in Kamp-Lintfort, Germany has entered into an agreement to lease and utilize a Senhance® Surgical System.

 "We are excited to announce our partnership with St. Bernhard Hospital as it looks to leverage cutting edge minimally invasive surgical solutions to help improve patient outcomes.
 The Senhance System's novel intelligent capabilities coupled with the familiarity of laparoscopy will be a great addition to the clinic," said Anthony Fernando, Asensus Surgical President, and CEO.
 "We look forward to working with the surgical team to make their Senhance robotic program a success."